2025 Canadian wildfires: Newfoundland and Labrador

 On August 3, a wildfire broke out in Kingston, Conception Bay North, an unincorporated area south of Small Point-Adam's Cove-Blackhead-Broad Cove.
 Early the next afternoon, evacuation orders were issued for both Kingston and Small Point-Adam's Cove-Blackhead-Broad Cove as the fire burned out of control, spreading north and south.
 Western Bay, located immediately north of Small Point-Adam's Cove-Blackhead-Broad Cove, was also ordered to evacuate at 11:30pm that night.
 The nearby unincorporated area of Ochre Pit Cove was placed under an evacuation alert.
 The Persalvic School Complex in Victoria was designated as the evacuation centre.
 The Government of Newfoundland and Labrador provided a live update at noon the next day, August 5.
 Premier John Hogan stated the Kingston fire had tripled in size overnight to an estimated 720 ha.
 The unincorporated area of Perry's Cove was also ordered to evacuate, and an evacuation alert was placed for the nearby town of Salmon Cove.

 Lisa Dempster, Minister of Fisheries, Forestry and Agriculture, announced on August 5 that a province-wide fire ban was in effect until at least September 7.
 The provincial government also stated that its request to the Canadian Interagency Forest Fire Centre had been fulfilled, and three additional aircraft from New Brunswick would assist in wildfire suppression efforts.
 The province requested federal assistance from the Government of Canada, which was granted on August 7.
 The Canadian Armed Forces were deployed to provide immediate assistance to the province, including aerial reconnaissance to assess the wildfire situation and personnel to assist with planning and coordination efforts.
 Military firefighters were also made available to support firefighting operations.
 The Canadian Coast Guard committed up to three helicopters, two comfort trailers and a personnel officer to augment the effects of the Provincial Emergency Operations Centre.

 The Kingston fire reached an estimated 2,200 ha by August 7 with the most active area located along its western edge.
-Premier Hogan announced evacuation evacuation orders that day for two more communities in Conception Bay North: Ochre Pit Cove and Salmon Cove.
+Premier Hogan announced evacuation orders that day for two more communities in Conception Bay North: Ochre Pit Cove and Salmon Cove.
 Victoria was placed under an evacuation alert.
 With an evacuation alert now within five kilometres of the evacuation centre, it was relocated to Carbonear Academy, in the neighbouring town of Carbonear.
 Premier Hogan also stated bulldozers had been added to the firefighting efforts to create fire breaks.